 - Use dual controls for Treble, Bass and Volume.
 Use DPDT slide switches for Treble and Bass Boost.

-- Use a 2P4T (2-pole, 4-throw, position) rotary switch to select sound signal source.
+- A 2P4T (2-pole, 4-throw, position) rotary switch to select sound signal source.
 Treble and Bass controls are linear taper.

 - The volume control is audio taper.